-The Frontier Western Celebration committee heads up the largest event in Butler County!
-The FWC requires a full year of planning and this committee is very dedicated to the success of the event each year.
-Meeting on the 3rd Thursday of each month at 5:15 p.m. they are currently planning for next year’s festival that will be better-than-ever!
+The Holly Frontier Western Celebration committee heads up a decades long celebration in Butler County!
+The HFWC requires a full year of planning and this committee is dedicated to the success of the event each year.
+Meeting on the 2nd Thursday of each month at 6:00 p.m, they are currently planning for next year’s festival which promises to be better-than-ever!

 Organization establishes consensus and cooperation by building partnerships among various groups in El Dorado.
 Working toward the same goals, the Organization Committee works collaboratively with El Dorado Inc, El Dorado Chamber of Commerce and the City Convention & Visitor’s Bureau to provide an effective, ongoing management and advocacy towards the development of business and community in the downtown district.